thiagokokada/i3pyblocks/docs/user-guide.rst

 not work.
 Check ``extras_require`` section in `setup.py`_ file to see the current available optional dependencies for each block.

-For example, if you want to use :mod:`i3pyblocks.blocks.pulse` you can will need to install the dependencies listed in ``blocks.pulse``.
+For example, if you want to use :mod:`i3pyblocks.blocks.pulse` you will need to install the dependencies listed in ``blocks.pulse``.
 It is very easy to do this using ``pip`` itself: